Jacrac04/COMP2215_project/Readme.md

 Also adding a system settings page to change settings like display sleep and the time interval for checking the server status would be useful.

+I would also like to limit the port selection to only the ports that are available on the board.

 ## 📦 Hardware Requirement
 - Raspberry Pi Pico W
 - 1.3" OLED Display